stanichor/stanichor.github.io/_posts/2025-06-18-kink-factor-analysis.md

 7. Genderplay/Futa/Gender Transforms
 8. Ageplay/Incest/Age Gaps

 Given that biological sex strongly influences sexual preferences, we might expect these factors to differ between men and women.
 For example, a BDSM factor might emphasize dominance for men and submission for women.
 Additionally, novel factors may emerge from analyzing men and women separately.
-To test this, I performed separate factor analyses for cis men and cis women.
+To test these hypotheses, I performed separate factor analyses for cis men and cis women.
 (Trans respondents were excluded due to insufficient sample sizes for reliable analysis.)

 ---